16 Days of Activism Against Gender-Based Violence, 25 November – 10 December 2018

 International Day for the Elimination of Violence against Women and the Commencement of the 16 Days of Activism to End Gender-Based Violence Campaign

 Each year on 25 November, the United Nations campaign ‘UNiTE to End Violence against Women’ starts.
 The 16 days of activism calls for global action to increase awareness and create opportunities for discussion about challenges and solutions on violence against women and girls.

 Gender-Based Violence is a significant public health concern in the South-East Asia Region and has numerous consequences for the health and well-being of women and girls.
-Globally, one in four children has been physically abused; one in five girls has been sexually abused.
-Violence against women and girls is a matter of grave concern for the South-East Asia Region, with 37.7% of ever-partnered women reported having experienced physical and/or sexual intimate partner violence at some point in their lives.
+Violence against women and girls is one of the most pervasive human rights violations and an important public health issue.

 Frequently asked questions

 World Health Organization Regional Office for South-East Asia World Health House Indraprastha Estate Mahatma Gandhi Marg New Delhi, India 110 002 Telephone: +91-11-23370804, 23370809-11